 Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”

-Clarified that IFR provisions apply only to the IANA naming functions (CWG-Stewardship requirement)
+Clarified that IFR provisions apply only to the IANA naming functions (CWG-Stewardship requirement).

 Clarified the process for changes of Articles of Incorporation to be similar to process for changes to Fundamental Bylaws, as well as the process for approving ICANN’s sale or other disposition of all or substantially all of ICANN’s assets.